Tips for exercising safely

 - Always take your medications as prescribed.
 If you have been prescribed emergency (or as needed) medications, such as Nitroglycerin spray or inhalers, always carry these with you, especially during exercise.
 If you have been advised to carry health devices or treatments, always carry these with your during exercise as well.

 - Avoid heavy meals 1-2 hours before you exercise.
 When you eat a heavy meal, blood travels to your stomach to help with digestion.
 This reduces the blood available to the heart when exercising and may provoke heart-related symptoms.
+For more information, view our Keeping Exercise Safe section.

 - While exercising, wear comfortable and breathable clothing.
 If exercising outdoors, consider reflective gear.
 It is also recommended to wear well-fitted running shoes during exercise.

 - Always check the “feels-like” temperature before you exercise, and consider indoor alternatives if the weather is too hot, too cold, or has other dangerous conditions.
+For information on exercising in the heat, view or section on Hot Weather & Exercise.

 - Let your Exercise Therapist know if you have any symptoms, concerns, recent medication changes or doctor’s appointments.
 Regular communication with your Exercise Therapist is key to your safety in this program.